ajs-voices/once-upon-a-dream/scenes/027-the-almost-confession.md

 I pushed him away from.
 "Fuck you."
 I didn't like that at all.

 He was still grinning like I missed a joke.
-He put his hand behind my neck like he had the last time.
+He put his hand behind my neck like he had in the shower.
 His grip was firm.
 I could have walked away if I wanted to but I was pretty sure I didn't want to.
 "What I mean to say is that the men who I typically let fuck me say they aren't into men.
 That it's a one time thing.
 That I'm too pretty not to fuck."
 He spat out pretty like it was a swear word.
 "They always want more.
 You are at least man enough to be open about what you like."

 I pressed a kiss to his lips and he ducked his head breaking the kiss.
 I tucked two fingers under his chin and lifted his eyes to mine.
 "You are a pretty boy."  **My** pretty boy, I wanted to say.
 And from the look in his eyes when I said those five little words he wanted me to say them to him.
 "But if I ever find out someone is fucking you just because you are pretty I'm going to kick their ass."